happyconcepts/spark/WhitePaper.md

 * * * * *

-### Executive Overview
+### Executive Overview and Lineage

 Fee structures can now be embedded in code and “enforced” by the blockchain, reducing audit, compliance, and other operational costs.

 SPARK token is an asset-backed and blockchain-traded token.
-SPARK was initially pre-mined on the BitShares blockchain in 2017 by Ben Bird.
+SPARK was created and pre-mined on the BitShares blockchain 5 July 2017 at block height 18034552 as asset id `1.3.1470`.

 SPARK tokens may be traded (e.g. bought and sold) via the BitShares blockchain system.
 The BitShares Decentralized Exchange (DEX) is the preferred venue for market activity in SPARK tokens due to low latency confirmation and other technical and systemic considerations.